Giant Statue Of Donald Trump Tweeting On The Toilet Headed To London For Protest During President’s Visit

-When Donald Trump arrives in London next month, he will be greeted with close to one million protesters — and one giant statue of himself sitting on the toilet and tweeting.
+When Donald Trump arrives in London next month, he will be greeted with close to 1 million protesters — and one giant statue of himself sitting on the toilet and tweeting.

-The statue was created by Don Lessem, who worked with protest organizers who had previously greeted Trump in London with a giant blimp depicting him as a diaper-wearing baby.
+The statue was created by Don Lessem, who worked with protest organizers who had previously greeted Trump with a giant blimp depicting him as a diaper-wearing baby, in London.
 As The Hill reported, Lessem was hoping to create an “attention-grabbing and bile-producing sequel” to the balloon, one that will be able to shuffle around to other anti-Trump rallies around the globe.

 The Trump statute has a few special — and disgusting — features, Lessem said.
 It makes an array of gaseous noises and is ready-made with some catch phrases, including “I’m a very stable genius” and “You are fake news.”